[Cover of a 1933 brochure issued by the railway; col. AM]

 A closer view of Zig-Zag station, looking in the other direction [see map].
 The building next to the train is in both pictures.
 After electrification, the line's power plant was built here. [postcard, col. AM]

 The postcard below shows the famous Boquerón pass, at altitude 2,021 ft, 12 miles from La Guaira [see map].
 From this point train passengers could see 65 miles out over the Caribbean. [col. AM]

-In 1927 LG&C began electrification of the line and ordered six electric locomotives from Brown, Boveri & Cie in Switzerland and five electric autovías from Cravens Railway Carriage & Wagon Co. in England.
+In 1927 LG&C began electrification of the line and ordered six electric locomotives from Brown, Boveri & Cie in Switzerland and four electric autovías from Cravens Railway Carriage & Wagon Co. in England.
 The new locomotives were numbered 19-23 (see article with diagrams).
 [Revista Elite, Caracas, 5/5/1928; courtesy Alfredo Schael]

 Electric service on the line began 9 April 1928 and was officially inaugurated the following 1 May.
 Travel time from La Guaira to Caracas was reduced from two hours to 75 minutes.
 The picture below shows one of the new locomotives pulling a freight train.
 [LG&C brochure, 1932, p.
 11: see BIBLIOGRAPHY]